jia-shijie/jia-shijie.github.io/_pages/about.md

 ---

-I am an Assoicate Professor in the State key Laboratory of information security, Institute of Information Engineering, Chinese Acadamy of Sciences (SKLOIS-IIE-CAS).
+I am an Assoicate Professor in the State key Laboratory of information security (SKLOIS), Institute of Information Engineering (IIE), Chinese Acadamy of Sciences (CAS).
 I obtained my Ph.D degree from the University of Chinese Acadamy of Sciences (UCAS) in 2017.
-My research interests lie in the general area of applied cryptography and data security, particularly in data storage security (e.g., solid state storage and cloud storage), as well as cryptographic testing and evaluation.
-I have published 30+ papers on security venues such as ACM CCS, IEEE TDSC, ACSAC and AsiaCCS.
+My research interests lie in the general area of <font color="blue"> applied cryptography and data security (CCF-A)</blue>, particularly in data storage security (e.g., solid state storage and cloud storage), as well as cryptographic testing and evaluation.
+I have published 30+ papers on security venues such as ACM CCS(17), IEEE TDSC(21), ACSAC(16,17) and AsiaCCS(16,19).

 Education